Rob McAlister, PhD, OTR/L

 Sara Story, OTD, OTR/L, BCG, CAPS

 Dr. Story earned a Bachelor of Science in Health Science and a Masters of Occupational Therapy from Spalding University.
-She was awarded a Doctorate in Occupational Therapy from the University of St. Augustine.
+She was awarded a Doctorate in Occupational Therapy from the University of St. Augustine in 2011 and will earn a Doctorate in Leadership (EDD) from Spalding University in 2020.
 Dr. Story is board-certified in gerontology through the American Occupational Therapy Association (AOTA) and a Certified Aging in Place Specialist (CAPS) through the National Association of Home Builders (NAHB).
 She maintains her status as a clinician to bring the current clinical practice to the classroom.
 She is the faculty advisor for the student association.
 Her areas of practice include gerontology and mental health with a research interest in aging in place, community mobility, and mental health services.
 She has delivered presentations at the state and national level.

 Dr. Laura Strickland received her BS in Occupational Therapy degree from the University of Texas Medical Branch.
-She holds a Masters of Arts in Behavioral Health from the University of Houston, a Masters of Health Science from the University of Florida, and an Educational Doctorate in Leadership from Spalding University.
+She holds a Master of Arts in Behavioral Health from the University of Houston, a Master of Health Science from the University of Florida, and a Doctorate in Leadership from Spalding University.
 Dr. Laura served on the Kentucky Board of Licensure in Occupational Therapy for over 12 years.
 Previously, she served Spalding as the Chair of the Auerbach School and Associate Dean of the Kosair College of Health and Natural Sciences.
-Dr. Laura is currently a full-time faculty member within ASOT teaching Ethical Decision Making in Occupational Therapy, Managing Occupational Therapy Services and OT Leadership in Occupational Therapy.
+Dr. Laura enjoys being a full-time occupational therapy faculty member teaching ethics, management, and leadership.
 Dr. Laura holds an advanced certification as a lymphedema therapist and is a Fellow of the American Occupational Therapy Association.
+She is passionate about her role in supporting and guiding ASOT graduates in their journey to successfully complete the NBCOT OTR® Certification Examination.

 L. Randy Strickland, Ed.D, OTR/L, FAOTA